landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 Both of these tools allow you to add a new section to an executable and basically create a code cave that you can use for placing additional code or data.
 When the system loads the image, it maps that newly added section with the appropriate permissions.
 You then need to patch some place in the original executable so that your code runs.

-Using XboxImageExploder and XePatcher, [I was able to write a patch](https://github.com/landaire/SplinterCellDumpPatch/blob/main/SplinterCellFileDumper.asm) which calls the serialization routine on an object after it gets loaded into memory.
+Using XboxImageExploder and XePatcher [I was able to write a patch](https://github.com/landaire/SplinterCellDumpPatch/blob/main/SplinterCellFileDumper.asm) which calls the serialization routine on an object after it gets loaded into memory.

 **tl;dr** of the patch: